nyorain/vil/docs/own/ideas.md

 Moved from todo.md.
 Mostly ideas for experiments that might not even be possible or useful in the end.

+For shader capture debugging:
+- can we support capturing images/samples/buffers/RayTracingAccelStructs
+      and other types?
+Allowed in quite some high-level languages.
+	  I have no idea how this could work though, we have no useful information in the shader...
+Maybe somehow track which binding ID (+array ID) this resource is.
+But that sounds like a lot of work
+- support for stepping?
+      meh, I think what we have is more powerful and intuitive than the traditional approach.
+It feels "live", as it is.
+	- but current approach limited for loops/control flow following
+	  loops: allow to specify a "counter", how often control should have been at the cursor before output is written.
+		Alternatively: just write output for each iteration.
+		(we can then still do fancy viz stuff on the cpu with the data) how can we visualize control flow *live*? maybe it's already enough that no output is shown when a section is not reached.

 - matching on indirect commands can be hard since we don't know their actual parameters.
 Could always retrieve their data (in many cases possible without hooking; if the data segment isn't written/made undefined by that command buffer